viktorholk/push-notifications-api/README.md

 ## API Push Notifications
-Send mobile push notifications from your Python scriptsl There is currently only being developed on the android app.
+Send mobile push notifications through your own hosted api There is currently only being developed on the android app.

 # Usage